 SUNSPEL BOXER SHORTS APPEAR IN FAMOUS LEVI’S 501 ADVERT

-It was in 1985 when Levis launched the ad to beat all ads, and the boxer short achieved icon status; featuring a young Nick Kamen whipping off his Levi’s to stone wash them in a launderette while he stood there in nothing but his white cotton boxers.
+It was in 1985 when Levis launched the ad to beat all ads, and the boxer short achieved icon status; featuring a young Nick Kamen whipping off his Levi’s to wash them in a launderette while he sat nonchalantly reading in nothing but his white cotton boxers.
 It was a sensation and the classic white boxer short sealed its position as a more fashionable choice than the old fashioned brief.
 That one advert changed underwear history forever and the pristine white pair worn by Kamen in the ad were Sunspel Boxer Shorts.

 “Before the boy in the launderette, nobody wore boxers.
 Almost overnight, men who would once have seen boxer shorts as stuffily old-fashioned were buying boxers in their droves.
 And ever since, a pair of white cotton Sunspel’s has been the boxer of choice of those in the know.”
 Robert Elms, Style Journalist and Author

 In Casino Royale, Daniel Craig wears several Sunspel shirts.
-Award winning customer designer, Lindy Hemming, explains why:
+Award winning costume designer, Lindy Hemming, explains why:

 “I have dressed so many different characters in film and theatre in Sunspel because they are classic, timeless and beautifully made.
 With Daniel Craig as the new Bond, I thought it would be a perfect collaboration of quality and Britishness to ask Sunspel to create all his t-shirts, polo shirts and underwear.
 He looks very sexy and happy in their clothing.”Lindy Hemming, award-winning costumier